tgbot-collection/SearchGram/README.md

 * Download or clone this repository
 * Install Python from here: https://www.python.org/downloads/
-* Install MongoDB from here: https://www.mongodb.com/download/
+* Install MeiliSearch from here: https://github.com/meilisearch/meilisearch
 * Apply for APP_ID and APP_HASH from here: https://my.telegram.org/
 * Talk to https://t.me/BotFather to get your bot token
 * Talk to https://t.me/blog_update_bot to get your user id